Citrinate/FreePackages/README.md

 #### IgnoreFreeWeekends

 `bool` type with default value of `false`.
 Free weekend packages will be ignored if set to `true`.

 ---

+#### NoCostOnly

+`bool` type with default value of `false`.
+If set to `true`, only "No Cost" packages will be added to your account.
+"No Cost" packages tend to be those which are free for only a limited time, and can also sometimes give a +1 to your owned games count.

+---